rasad2k/Website-Checker/README.md

 # Website-Checker
-A website checker which works continuously, using go routines and channels.
+A website checker that works continuously, using go routines and channels.